WeeRyzer/gr1/README.md

 # gr1

-//If you're looking at this, i'll apologise now for the dodgy code :(
+If you're looking at this, i'll apologise now for the dodgy code.
+Time is running out!
-//Time is precious